MazeratorGame/Mazerator/README.md

 Don't believe what is says about what it's programmed with.

 If you want to install old versions of Mazerator, goto github.com/Awesome-Arcade/Mazerator-old/releases

+# Why I switch to Godot
+One reason: Quicker (There are actually more)